 A company called “Sorenson” makes a codec that is common in older Macs.

 Another common codec is MPEG2.
 This is the codec used in DVDs and some BluRay disks.
 It's also the codec of digital TV (DTV) broadcasts.
-In comparison to h.264, it's quite ineffecient, requiring bigger files to achieve the same qualilty.
-The Motion Picture Experts Group (MPEG) charges computer manufacturers a license fee to have the codec installed on devices, and Microsoft does not pay the fee.
-Therefore DVD or other MPEG2 files cannot play on a computer unless 3rd party DVD player software is installed.
+In comparison to h.264, it's quite inefficient, requiring bigger files to achieve the same quality.
+The Motion Picture Experts Group (MPEG) charges computer manufacturers a license fee to have the codec installed on devices, and the OS manufactures have stopped paying that fee.
+Therefore DVDs, Blu-rays, or other MPEG2 files cannot play on a computer unless 3rd party player software (that supports those codecs) is installed.